mas8022/top-react/README.md

 ## Conclusion

-The `top-react` library provides you with tools to manage SSR form submissions easily, optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, persist state in `localStorage`, ensure security through input sanitization, and easily extract video durations from uploaded files.
+The `top-react` library provides you with tools to optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, persist state in `localStorage`, ensure security through input sanitization, and easily extract video durations from uploaded files.
 With these components, you can ensure a smooth, responsive, secure, and feature-rich user experience in your Next.js applications.